opey20/Project-4-Visualization-OPEYEMI-OLUWASEGUN-LAWAL-/README.md

 ## Project Overview

-This project is a simple sales analytics dashboard built in Microsoft Excel.
+This project is an interactive Sales Analytics Dashboard built in Microsoft Excel to transform raw sales data into meaningful business insights.

-The aim of the project was to turn raw sales data into a clean and easy-to-understand dashboard.
-Instead of going through the dataset row by row, the dashboard helps users quickly understand the main sales performance, product revenue, order trends, payment methods, coupon usage, and order status.

-This project also helped me practise important Excel skills such as pivot tables, pivot charts, slicers, KPI cards, and dashboard design.
+The dashboard was designed to help users quickly understand sales performance, identify trends, monitor key business metrics, and make data-driven decisions without manually reviewing hundreds of transaction records.

+Through this project, I applied Excel skills such as Pivot Tables, Pivot Charts, KPI Design, Slicers, Dashboard Development, and Data Visualization.

+---

 ## Tool Used

-- Microsoft Excel
+* Microsoft Excel

+---

 ## Dataset

-The dataset used for this project is `Sales_Data`.

-## What the Dashboard Shows

-The dashboard includes important sales metrics such as:

-- Total Orders
-- Total Revenue
-- Average Order Value
-- Top Revenue Product

-It also includes charts that show:

-- Monthly order trend
-- Order count by status
-- Payment method usage
-- Revenue by product
-- Revenue by coupon code

-## Interactive Features

-I added slicers to make the dashboard interactive.

-The slicers allow users to filter the dashboard by:

-- Month Name
-- Product
-- Coupon Code

-This makes it easier to focus on a particular month, product, or coupon category.

-## Project Steps

-To complete the project, I followed these steps:

-1. Imported the sales dataset into Excel.
-2. Checked and prepared the data for analysis.
-3. Created pivot tables to summarise the data.
-4. Created pivot charts from the pivot tables.
-5. Designed KPI cards for the main business figures.
-6. Added slicers to make the dashboard interactive.
-7. Arranged the charts and cards into a clean dashboard layout.
-8. Reviewed the dashboard to make sure it was clear and easy to use.
+**Dataset Name:** Sales_Data

+The dataset contains 1,200 sales transactions and includes information such as:

+* Products
+* Orders
+* Revenue
+* Referral Sources
+* Order Status
+* Order Dates

+---

+## Business Questions Answered

+This dashboard was created to answer the following business questions:

+* How many orders were recorded?
+* How much revenue was generated?
+* What is the average value of an order?
+* Which product generated the highest revenue?
+* Which referral source generated the most customer activity?
+* How did order activity change throughout the year?
+* What is the distribution of order statuses?

+---

+## Dashboard Features

+### Key Performance Indicators (KPIs)

+* Total Revenue: €1.26M
+* Total Orders: 1,200
+* Average Order Value: €1,053.97
+* Delivered Order Rate: 19%
+* Top Product: Chair
+* Top Referral Source: Instagram

+### Visualizations

+* Revenue by Product
+* Orders by Status
+* Monthly Order Trend
+* Revenue by Referral Source

+### Interactive Features

+The dashboard includes slicers that allow users to filter the analysis by:

+* Month Name
+* Product

+---

+## Project Workflow

+1. Imported the dataset into Microsoft Excel.
+2. Reviewed and prepared the data for analysis.
+3. Created Pivot Tables to summarize business metrics.
+4. Built Pivot Charts to visualize key trends.
+5. Designed KPI cards for important performance indicators.
+6. Added slicers to improve interactivity.
+7. Arranged charts and KPIs into a dashboard layout.
+8. Applied formatting and design principles to improve readability.
+9. Generated business insights and recommendations from the analysis.

+---

 ## Key Insights

-Some of the insights from the dashboard include:
+The analysis revealed several important findings:

-- Chair generated the highest revenue.
+* Chair was the highest revenue-generating product, contributing approximately €195.6K in revenue.
-- Order activity changed across the months.
-- The dataset contains different order statuses such as shipped, returned, pending, cancelled, and delivered.
-- Customers used different payment methods, including gift card, debit card, online payment, credit card, and cash.
-- Coupon codes contributed differently to revenue.
+* Instagram generated the highest customer activity with 259 orders, making it the strongest referral channel.
+* June recorded the highest monthly order volume, indicating a peak sales period.
+* Cancelled orders slightly exceeded returned orders, highlighting a potential area for operational improvement.
+* Total revenue reached €1.26M from 1,200 sales transactions.

+---

+## Recommendations

+Based on the analysis, the following recommendations can be made:

+* Increase marketing investment in Instagram and Email channels, as they generated the highest customer activity.
+* Investigate the causes of cancelled and returned orders to improve customer satisfaction and reduce revenue leakage.
+* Prioritize high-performing products such as Chair, Printer, and Laptop in future promotional campaigns.
+* Study the factors that contributed to the strong performance in June and replicate successful strategies during other periods.
+* Continue monitoring sales trends and referral performance to support data-driven business decisions.

+---

 ## Dashboard Preview

 ![Sales Analytics Dashboard](sales-analytics-dashboard.png)

+---

+## Skills Demonstrated

+* Data Cleaning
+* Pivot Tables
+* Pivot Charts
+* KPI Design
+* Dashboard Development
+* Data Visualization
+* Business Analysis
+* Data Storytelling
+* Excel Slicers

+---

 ## Files in This Repository